| Tom Matlack, "I am a sucker

 even though I realized they would always live with

+their mom.
 I met Elena, who met my superficial

 criterion-beautiful, smart and warm-but there was